-140M tonnes of construction, demolition and excavation related waste is created annually (60% of total UK waste) - of which 13% of construction materials go directly to landfill without even being used once.
+Annually, 250M tonnes of materials are used in construction (50% of UK material use).
+140M tonnes of waste is created, from construction, demolition and excavation (60% of total UK waste).
+An incredible 13% of construction materials go directly to landfill without even being used once.
 No contractors deliberately purchase more materials than they need for a job.
-But long lead in times, tight programmes, allowance for some breakages, clients changing scope and having to order full packs means, at the moment, it’s almost inevitable.
-And at the end of the job there isn’t an easy way to deal with the surplus in a sustainable way.
-Sometimes it can go to the next site and often it gets stored in the yard ‘just in case’ but we all know that a large amount of usable material ends up in a skip
+But long lead in times, tight programmes, allowance for some breakages, clients changing scope and having to order full packs means that at the moment, this level of waste is almost inevitable.
+And at the end of the job there isn't an easy way to deal with the surplus in a sustainable way.
+Sometimes it can go to the next site and often it gets stored in the yard 'just in case' but a large amount of usable material ends up in skips.

-The creation of The Rebuild Site was driven by our knowledge of circular economy, the glaringly obvious issue of good quality surplus construction materials being treated as waste, and the will to do things better for our planet and our local communities.
+The creation of The Rebuild Site was driven by our desire to drive a more circular economy; the glaringly obvious issue of good quality surplus construction materials being treated as waste; and the will to do things better for our planet and our local communities.
 By encouraging the reuse of existing surplus materials we are playing our part to reduce waste and lower the amount of carbon used in creating new materials.

 We create value by: